Skip to main content

 Open File

-From Azure Portal
+From Azure Portalโ€‹

-1. Search for, and open App Services from the search bar.
+1. Search for and open App Services from the search bar.

-2. For each App Service listed.
+2. For each App Service listed, do the following:

-3. Click on the App Service name.
+3. Select the App Service name.

 4. Under the Settings menu item, click on Configuration.